LecturerDepartment of Social

 About Linda Weichselbraun

-PhD candidate in Sociology and Science and Technology Studies (STS) at the Department of Sociology and Work Science, University of Gothenburg.
+PhD candidate in Sociology and Science and Technology Studies (STS) at the Department of Sociology and Work Science, and Lecturer at the Department of Social Work, University of Gothenburg.

 - Science and Technology Studies (STS)